netscaler/nitrox/swarm/README.md

 Monitor the logs of the containers with `docker logs nitrox`

 ### Test
-Run some containers and see your netscaler get reconfigured
+Run some containers and see your NetScaler get reconfigured

 ````
 for i in 0 1 2 3 4